-Funnily enough, all our harping on about our love for London didn’t go amiss with the gang at Visit London who recently got in touch to ask if we’d like to share some of our top spots in a neighbourhood I love in London.
+Funnily enough, all our harping on about our love for London didn’t go amiss with the gang at Visit London who recently got in touch to ask if we’d like to share with them some of the best things to do in Peckham that we love.
 You can imagine how excited I was about this!
 I mean, London means so much to us and there are SO MANY places to explore here.

 Anyway, I’m gonna stop rambling on now and get right to it.
 The neighbourhood I’d chosen was Peckham.
 It’s such a fantastic yet under-rated part of our city and I just wanted to show you some of my favourite haunts and gaffes you should visit in Peckham.

 Take a look, below, at some of the best things to do in Peckham.